mkr-infinity/period-calculator-/README.md

+# A simple python compiler made by KAIF😉
-# JUST PASTE THIS CODE IN YOUR TERMINAL  <br>
+## JUST PASTE THIS CODE IN YOUR TERMINAL  <br>

 😇GOOD THING IS THAT 👇😉<br>
-IT WORKS ON ONLINE COMPILERS ALSO.
+😇IT WORKS ON ONLINE COMPILERS ALSO.

 ### CODE
 ```bash